Before I found out I was Autistic, I was a punk

 Non-conformity

 Punk is all about rejecting restrictive societal expectations, a trait that often naturally aligns with the Autistic experience.
-We thrive on authenticity!
+We thrive on authenticity.

 Strong principles

 Punk champions standing up for what you believe in, no matter the cost.
 This tenacity is something many Autistic individuals can relate to.
-Our unwavering principles can set us apart in a world that often pressures us to compromise our integrity.

 DIY ethic